 $ ssh email@example.com -L 5961:localhost:5961

 Example of Starting VNC Client¶

-In this example, we connect to VNC server on port 5961, via the ssh tunnel, using TigerVNC viewer.
+In this example, we connect to remote the VNC server on port 5961, via the SSH tunnel, using the TigerVNC viewer.
 The connection is encrypted and secured.
-The VNC server listening on port 5961 provides screen of 1600x900 pixels.
+The VNC server listening on port 5961 provides a screen of 1600x900 pixels.

 Disable Your Gnome Session Screensaver¶

 Kill Screensaver if Locked Screen¶